 “Yes.”
-She responds, quietly.
+She responds quietly.

 A few chuckles follow, and I can’t help scoffing at his aggravated huff, the audacity.
 Bored and feeling wicked, I try my hand at controlling the bottled water on the teacher’s desk.
 Discreetly trying to move it, it flies across the room.

 The podium starts to rattle, and as everyone’s attention is drawn to it, I focus even harder.
-Pandemonium ensues as it topples over, and slides across the room.
-Everyone scrambles for the exit, with the teacher leading the way, and I have a self-satisfied smirk, plastered on my face, when I feel someone’s eyes upon me.
+Pandemonium ensues as it topples over and slides across the room.
+Everyone scrambles for the exit, with the teacher leading the way, and I have a self-satisfied smirk plastered on my face when I feel someone’s eyes upon me.

 “You’re afraid of blood?”
-I ask, as he’s watching my wounded arm intently.
+I ask as he’s watching my wounded arm intently.
 His penetrating gaze makes me uncomfortable, and with a wave of his hand, I’m out of the dream.
-Back in the gym, my eyes fall to the journal, I’d written a name.
-“Andrei Petrescu…” I say, aloud.
-Gathering my things, I quickly leave, I have some research to do.
+Back in the gym, my eyes fall to the journal.
+I’d written a name.
+“Andrei Petrescu…” I say aloud.
+Gathering my things, I quickly leave.
+I have some research to do.

 “Will you snap out of it?”
-Briana’s fingers clicking together in my face again, brings me from my musings.
+Briana’s fingers clicking together in my face again brings me from my musings.
 “What’s going on with you?”
 She whispers.
 I hate that I agreed to go on this double date with Dax and his friend, who she’s been obsessed with recently.

 More like stalking… and like Dax, he’s a descendant of one of the twelve families that founded Crestview Summit.
-His family’s rolling in the dough also, and she’ll be damned if she doesn’t bag her one of the sons of the twelve “founding fathers”.
+His family’s rolling in the dough also, and she’ll be damned if she doesn’t bag her one of the sons of the twelve “founding fathers.”

 “Dax has found it in his heart to give you another chance.
 The reason why you broke up with him in the first place is ridiculous.”
 She bears the name of one of the oldest families in Crestview, but one with no money.
-Squandered by a five times great-grandfather, her family has their name to fall back on.
+Squandered by a five-time great-grandfather, her family has their name to fall back on.
 But that can only get one but so far…

-“You should be grateful, but instead you’re unresponsive, inattentive …
+“You should be grateful, but instead, you’re unresponsive, inattentive ….”